locize/blog/source/_posts/what-is-i18n.md

 - Test your localization
 - Learn and amend your solution

-An i18n-framework can be used for the preparation of your software during the process.
+During the process, you can use an i18n framework to get your software ready.
 In our ecosystem we have the <a href="https://www.i18next.com/" title="i18next">i18next-framework</a> which is more than just a collection of basic i18n functionalities (plurals, context, interpolation, format).
 It offers a comprehensive solution for localizing your product from the web to mobile and desktop.

 <div style="border-left: 0.5px solid orange;padding: 0.5rem 2rem">
 <h3 style="color:orange;"> Bonus Tip</h3>
-<p style="color:grey;">Who knows a culture better than the people who live there?
+<p style="color:grey;">Who better to understand a culture than those who live within it?
 Make use of local specialists in each of your target markets.
 As a result, your team will be able to provide users with the most accurate, user-experience possible.
   <br><br>
-  This is, without a doubt, a very important aspect of i18n-approach.
-A translation-marketplace can help you <a href="/services.html#translationservices" title="find a translator">find a translator</a> very quickly, and your i18n will be far more effective.</p>
+  This is definitely a key part of the i18n strategy.
+Using a translation marketplace can quickly get you a translator, making your i18n much more successful.</p>
 </div>

+### Misconceptions of i18n <a name="misconceptions"></a>

+#### Myth 1: i18n Is Only Important for Multinational Companies
+Some think i18n is just for big global companies, but that's not true.
+Nowadays, even small businesses can gain from i18n.
+By offering your app in different languages, you can reach more customers and boost your income.
+Who wouldn't like that?

+#### Myth 2: i18n Is Just Translation
+Many people wrongly believe that i18n is just translating text.
+But it's much more.
+It includes changing user interfaces, date and time formats, and even adapting to local customs like currency symbols and measurement units.
+So, i18n isn't just about using [Google Translate](../google-translate-accuracy/).
+It's about making your product fit for different cultures.

+#### Myth 3: i18n Is Too Expensive and Time-Consuming
+Some developers believe that implementing i18n in their application is too expensive and time-consuming.
+Sure, it may take some extra effort up front, but the benefits far outweigh the costs.
+By making your application available to users around the world, you can reach new markets and increase your profits.
+And with [translation management system](../tms/), like locize, implementing i18n has never been easier or more affordable.

+#### Myth 4: i18n Is Only Relevant to Certain Industries
+Some think i18n matters only for specific fields like e-commerce or travel, but that's incorrect.
+Almost every app can use i18n, from social networks to games.
+Everyone should get to use an app in their language and cultural context.
+[Play the game](../is-your-software-ready-for-localization/) and see how you can prepare your app for localization!

+#### Myth 5: i18n Is Only Relevant to Non-English Languages
+Some people believe that i18n is only relevant to non-English languages, but that's not true. i18n is crucial for English apps too.
+Not everyone speaks English as their first language, and English-speaking countries have their own cultures and language styles.
+With i18n, your app can work well for all English speakers, no matter where they are from

 ### The benefits of i18n-localization <a name="benefits"></a>
-There are numerous advantages to deploying your digital infrastructure with the appropriate technologies.
-If you choose the right partner, you can deliver comprehensive localization automation solutions that enable you to integrate localization into your continuous delivery workflow.
+By picking the right partner, you can offer complete localization automation that fits seamlessly into your ongoing delivery process.

 - Increase your consumer base
 - Increase internet users' contentment (user-experience)